fransalfiando24/furniture-landing-page/README.md

 # Furniture Landing Page
-# Made with React JS
+This is website for Furniture Shop
+Built with React JS, and using GSAP and AOS for animation.